 - Want to try Psiphon?
 Check out the website here (opens in new tab)

 Custom apps are available for Windows, Android and iOS.
 It's not always easy to find – the Android app isn't available in all countries, for instance, and the website may be blocked in others – but the company offers several workarounds, including downloading the Android app directly or emailing the firm for download links.

 The service can be used for free, with no bandwidth limits and no registration required, but there's a catch, and it's a big one: your speeds are limited to 2Mbps.

-This isn't the best choice of service for performance, then, but it's just about enough for simple browsing, and Psiphon's underlying technologies may give you a chance of accessing sites that other VPNs can't unblock.
+This isn't the best choice of service for performance, then, but it's just about enough for simple browsing, and Psiphon's underlying technologies may give you a chance of getting online when other VPNs are blocked.

 Trying out Psiphon on our test laptop was just about as easy as it could possibly be: click Download, click 'Psiphon for Windows', click the downloaded file and it launches and connects to the service immediately.

 Yes, it launches immediately: there's no installation required.
 That makes the service less robust and reliable, as it can't have the same support from drivers and Windows services as a conventional VPN app.
 But it also enables running Psiphon on systems where you don't have full control, or you don't want others to know you've been using it.
 Launch the client from a USB key, and see if you can access the sites you need.
 When you've finished, close the client and there won't be any obvious signs that it was ever used.